Flexible Degree Options to Meet Your Specific Interests

-The College of Arts & Sciences offers a number of special opportunities to qualified students who wish to pursue their academic or future career goals though a program that addresses their particular interests:
+The College of Arts & Sciences offers a number of specialized degree programs to qualified students who wish to pursue their academic or future career goals though a program that addresses their particular interests:

 The BU Dual Degree Program allows qualified undergraduates to enroll in two of the University’s schools or colleges and earn two baccalaureate degrees simultaneously.
 The program has become a popular option with students whose professional goals can be met by acquiring two degrees, as well as with students who have strong academic interests in disciplines which are based in two different colleges.